 Popplet is a mind-mapping app that allows students to import text, images and videos to their diagrams.
 It is a really interactive programme for students on the iPad and their finished work becomes a colourful poster for them to revise from.
 I’ve used it to mind map a number of literary characters, track their relationships and even to timeline novels.
 The app’s ability to add pictures and colours means that students can colour code their work to make it more complex or weaker students can utilise more visual aids to help them revise.

 It can also be used on the PC so you can project an example onto the board and guide them on how to use it.

 The ShowMe app turns the iPad into your personal interactive whiteboard, allowing you to record voice-over tutorials and share them with your students.
 You can then just email the tutorial to your students and they then have access to the tutorial.

 Here's an example I did for Spanish:

-Using smart phones/tablets to make multi-sensory prep diaries for students with dyslexia and/or dysgraphia.
+Using iPads and Load2Learn to make reading more accessible for students with dyslexia

 Students with dyslexia are eligible to sign up for a Load2Learn account.